snd/url-pattern/README.md

 "/api/users/10"
 ```

-wildcards (key = `_`), deeply nested optional groups and multiple value arrays should stringify as expected.
+named wildcards and deeply nested optional groups should stringify as expected.

+TODO
 an error is thrown if a value that is not in an optional group is not provided.

 an error is thrown if an optional segment contains multiple
 params and not all of them are provided.
 *one provided value for an optional segment
 makes all values in that optional segment required.*

+TODO
+anonymous wildcards are ignored.

 [look at the tests for additional examples of `.stringify`](test/stringify-fixtures.ts)